NorESMhub/NorESM/doc/configurations/amips.rst

    - Note for some AMIP compsets CAM60%PTAERO may be used instead of CAM60%NORESM.
 Don't worry, those are identical.
 - CLM50%BGC-CROP
    - Build CLM5 (land model) with a global crop model (interactive vegetation)
+   - If you want pre-described vegetation, use CLM50%SP
 - CICE%PRES
    - Build CICE (sea-ice model) with prescribed sea-ice
 - DOCN%DOM